stevelea/EVChargingTrackerHA/README.md

 ## Home Assistant Integration

-The application can be integrated with Home Assistant to provide sensor entities for monitoring your EV charging data.
+The application can be integrated with Home Assistant in multiple ways:

+### Option 1: Home Assistant Add-on (Recommended)

+The most seamless experience is to run EV Charging Tracker directly as a Home Assistant add-on:

+1. Download the `evcharging_tracker_addon.zip` file from the releases
+2. Extract the ZIP file
+3. Add the repository to your Home Assistant add-on store
+4. Install the "EV Charging Tracker" add-on
+5. Start the add-on and access it through Home Assistant

+For detailed instructions, see [HOME_ASSISTANT_ADDON_SETUP.md](HOME_ASSISTANT_ADDON_SETUP.md).

+Benefits of the add-on approach:
+- Single-click installation through Home Assistant
+- Appears in your Home Assistant dashboard
+- Automatic sensor entity creation
+- Persistent data storage managed by Home Assistant
+- No need to manage a separate Docker container or server

+### Option 2: Custom Component Integration (External Server)

+If you prefer to run the application on a separate server, you can use the custom component integration:

-### Local Network Setup
+#### Local Network Setup

 For deployments on a local network (Docker, self-hosted), use the standard Home Assistant integration: